 Kayak Brinnon for kayak crabbing

 Hood Canal is known for its oysters and clams.
 Are there low tides during your stay?
 Gathering clams and oysters is only practical on most beaches during the daytime on tides lower than 2 feet, although minus tides are better.
 If you’d like to try shellfishing, bring old tennis shoes, rubber boots, or aqua socks to wear on the beach.
-Our beaches are full of oysters, the shells are razor sharp and can easily cut, so be careful.
 Bring a bucket and a rake to get clams.
 On most beaches you can just rake down to the clams since they are close to the surface.
 Be sure to fill in your holes.
 Bring an oyster shucking knife and a pair of gloves.
 Oysters shells are very sharp so you will want to wear gloves when you open them with a knife.
 An oyster knife is much different than a regular knife so if you love to eat oysters be sure to bring one along.
 Bring beach towels or old towels.
 The towels in the houses are for bathing and not the beach.
 Don’t forget your shellfish license.
 You can buy them at the Brinnon store.
 You can buy an annual license or a 1-3 day license.
 Everyone has to have one even if you are on private property.

 List of Beaches